Nevada regulators approve deal with sports books operator

-Nevada gambling regulators have approved a settlement with a troubled sports books operator that has admitted to taking unlawful bets and making inaccurate payouts.
+Nevada gambling regulators have approved a $2 million offer to settle a complaint with a troubled sports books operator that acknowledged taking unlawful bets and making inaccurate payouts.

-The Nevada Gaming Commission on Thursday agreed to let CG Technology pay a $1.75 million fine and make a $250,000 donation to resolve a four-count complaint.
+The Nevada Gaming Commission agreed on Thursday to let CG Technology pay a $1.75 million fine to the state and make a $250,000 donation to resolve the four-count complaint.

+CG Technology had faced having its license revoked after the commission in August unanimously rejected a $250,000 proposed settlement, citing the company's persistent regulatory troubles.

+"We are satisfied with the resolution agreed to today by the commission," CEO Parikshat Khanna said in a statement.
+"We remain committed to the Nevada sports book business and the long-term partnerships we have established with some of the finest resort operators in the world."

 The Nevada Council on Problem Gambling will receive the donation.